masterrmind1/Recipe-book/README.md

 ## Introduction
-  This is an usefull web which can use for restorent and it's shopping purpose in which we can add number of different dishesh their recipe, ingredients and image of recipe.
+  This is an useful web which can use for restorent and its shopping purpose in which we can add number of different dishes their recipe, ingredients and image of recipe.
  .

 ## Project's aim
-It Provides freedom to user to add0, delete and modify the recipes, can add more ingredients in shopping list and can delete as well.
+It Provides freedom to user to add, delete and modify the recipes, can add more ingredients in shopping list and can delete as well.

 ## How it works
-In this web we have two components recipe and shopping list. in recipe user can add and delet recipes from the lists and can modify the list as well. in recipe detail user can add ingredients and its quantity and send these ingredient data to shopping list component. in shopping list component user can add the ongedients and and its quantity so it can be easy for shopping.
+In this web we have two components recipe and shopping.
+In recipe user can add and delete recipes from the lists and can modify the list as well.
+In recipe detail user can add ingredients and its quantity and send these ingredient data to shopping list component. in shopping list component user can add the ongedients and and its quantity so it can be easy for shopping.

 ## Highlights